Doug Hansen (Everest): Aftermath

 In the immediate aftermath of the disaster there appeared to be an effort by Adventure Consultants to obsfucate the specific circumstances of Hansen's death.
 Cotter significantly misreported his summit time and David misreported the time of Hall's first distress call.
 These actions both had the effect of concealing how late in the day Hansen's summit actually was, which Breashears clarified in 2008.
 Cotter also claimed to have heard otherwise undocumented radio transmissions from Hall the night of May 10, and persons unknown spread the false story of the discovery of Hansen's ice axe on May 23.
 This implied that Hall had succeeded in getting Hansen down from the top of the Hillary Step.
 A journalist Jon Krakauer embedded with Adventure Consultants subsequently wrote a bestseller book Into Thin Air that codified some of these falsities and established a narrative regarding the disastrous expedition.

-More recent research demonstrated that "all the inaccurate statements have an extreme bias in favor of Rob Hall and Adventure Consultants."
 One climber who turned around later asked "[w]as Rob [Hall] a hero...for staying with Doug and trying to help him down...[or was he] just trying to put out a fire he'd started?"
-It has been theorized that an oxygen cache stored by Adventure Consultants on the South Summit was stolen by another expedition, discovered and reported by guide Andy Harris and subsequently ignored by Adventure Consultants.
-The subsequent narrative may thus have been crafted in an attempt to shield the company from wrongful death liability, though the relevance of this theory is questioned due to the large number of Adventure Consultants clients known to have turned back prior to reaching the South Summit and the relatively small size of the alleged pilfering expedition.
+It has been theorized that an oxygen cache stored by Adventure Consultants on the South Summit was stolen by another expedition, discovered and reported by guide Andy Harris and subsequently ignored by Adventure Consultants, although there is no evidence for this claim except for an account of Michael Tracy, who was not present in 1996.
+The subsequent narrative may thus have been crafted in an attempt to shield the company from wrongful death liability, which has to be regarded as mere speculation.
+Furthermore, the relevance of this theory is questioned due to the large number of Adventure Consultants clients known to have turned back prior to reaching the South Summit and the relatively small size of the alleged pilfering expedition.
+Jon Krakauer, the journalist reporting on the 1996 tragedy in his book Into Thin Air, subsequently refuted several of Tracy's claims in a series of eight blog posts.

 Hansen was survived by his father and two adult children, who received his personal effects on May 19.
 A small memorial was subsequently placed in a rock garden on the property of the United States Post Office in Kent.
 The plaque reads: "Don't give up on your dreams.
 In memory of coworker Douglas Hansen who died May 10, 1996 descending the summit of Mt.
 Everest. - May 1997."

 The disaster has been featured prominently in media.
 A 1997 television movie Into Thin Air: Death on Everest featured Jeff Perry as Hansen.
 He was portrayed by John Hawkes in the 2015 film Everest.